PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Method

 \subsection{Stage 1: Phylogenetically-Regularized DeepSDF}

-We adopt the DeepSDF auto-decoder formulation from Section~\ref{sec:background}, in which each of the $N = 100$ specimens owns a learnable latent code $\mathbf{z}_i \in \mathbb{R}^{64}$ optimized jointly with the shared decoder $f_\theta$ via the reconstruction objective $\mathcal{L}_\text{rec}$ defined in Eq.~\eqref{eq:recon}.
+We adopt the DeepSDF auto-decoder formulation, in which each of the $N = 100$ specimens owns a learnable latent code $\mathbf{z}_i \in \mathbb{R}^{64}$ optimized jointly with the shared decoder $f_\theta$ via the reconstruction objective $\mathcal{L}_\text{rec}$ defined in Eq.~\eqref{eq:recon}.
 We extend this objective with a novel \textbf{Phylogenetic Consistency Loss} that structures the latent space geometrically according to evolutionary history.

 The key observation is that under Brownian motion trait evolution, the expected squared morphological divergence between two taxa is proportional to their patristic distance $d_\text{phylo}(a, b)$~\cite{burns2014phylogenetics, burns2002phylogenetic}.
 We enforce this property directly in the learned latent space by maximizing the Pearson correlation between the vector of all pairwise latent code distances and the corresponding vector of pairwise phylogenetic distances.
-Formally, let $\mathcal{S}$ be a random subset of specimen pairs $(i, j)$ sampled every 10 training batches, and let $d^L_{ij} = \|\mathbf{z}_i - \mathbf{z}_j\|_2$ and $d^P_{ij} = d_\text{phylo}(a_i, b_j)$ denote the latent and phylogenetic distances respectively.
+Let $\mathcal{S}$ be a random subset of specimen pairs $(i, j)$ sampled every 10 training batches, and $d^L_{ij} = \|\mathbf{z}_i - \mathbf{z}_j\|_2$ and $d^P_{ij} = d_\text{phylo}(a_i, b_j)$ denote the latent and phylogenetic distances respectively.
 The loss is:

-where $\rho(\cdot,\cdot)$ is the Pearson correlation coefficient defined in Eq.~(\ref{eq:pearson}).
-Minimizing $\mathcal{L}_\text{phylo}$ is equivalent to maximizing the linear alignment between morphological and phylogenetic pairwise distances, making the loss differentiable and directly interpretable via the same LPC metric used at evaluation time (Section~\ref{sec:metrics}).
+where $\rho(\cdot,\cdot)$ is the Pearson correlation coefficient.
+Minimizing $\mathcal{L}_\text{phylo}$ is equivalent to maximizing the linear alignment between morphological and phylogenetic pairwise distances, making the loss differentiable and directly interpretable via the same LPC metric used at evaluation time.
 The full DeepSDF objective is: